google/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/intro-six.md

 ---
 layout: shared/narrow
-title: "Accessibility Codelab"
+title: "Course Practicalities"
-description: "Accessibility Codelab"
+description: "What we have covered so far and a look ahead"
 published_on: 2016-03-01
 updated_on: 2016-03-01
 order: 6